-The consultation details that appear on the company's website confirms that there will be no compulsory redundances amongst the affected staff although a voluntary redundancy offer is being across the company to free up posts for displaced ticket office staff.
+The consultation details that appear on the company's website11 confirms that there will be no compulsory redundances amongst the affected staff although a voluntary redundancy offer is being across the company to free up posts for displaced ticket office staff.

-However, what it doesn't say is that the proposal does cut out a significant number of full and part time ticket office jobs.
+However, what it doesn't say is that the proposal does cut out a significant number of ticket office jobs.
+For example, at Chafford Hundred station there are currently 3 full time staff but the company are proposing to reduce this to 1 person.
+C2c has also proposed major cuts to existing part time jobs which will mean further displacement of staff.

 Staff have the option to be redeployed to alternative roles, including those associated with working on the Gateline.
 On the Gateline, however, staff can find themselves exposed to an increased level of physical and verbal assaults.
-The growing threat of violence against station staff (which includes the Gateline) is a real issue in the industry at present, as reported by the Railway Safety Standards Board in its latest Annual Safety Performance Report.
-12
+The growing threat of violence against station staff (which includes the Gateline) is a real issue in the industry at present, as reported by the Railway Safety Standards Board in its latest Annual Safety Performance Report.12